0xAtef/0xAtef.github.io/_tabs/Projects.md

 - **Forensic Analysis:** Analyzes the EDR's ability to perform detailed investigations and provide actionable insights.
 - **Integration:** Reviews how well the EDR integrates with other security tools and platforms.
 - **Performance:** Examines the impact of the EDR on system performance and user experience.
+- **Threat Hunting:** Proactively search for cyber threats and vulnerabilities within the organization’s network.
+- **Automation:**  Assesses the EDR capability and ability to be integrated into playbooks and runbooks "SOAR workflows"

 **Use Cases:**